Giulia Farnese: First marriage and papal concubinage

 On 30 November 1492 Giulia gave birth to a baby girl who was named Laura.
-It is not clear whether Laura's father was Orsino or Alexander.
+It is not clear whether Laura's father was Orsino or Pope Alexander.
 Maria Bellonci believes that there is evidence that she did have a physical relationship with her husband.
 Whatever the case may be, Giulia claimed that Laura was indeed the Pope's daughter, but this may have been to raise the status of the child for future marriage considerations.
 In 1494, she angered the Pope by setting off to Capodimonte to be at the deathbed of her brother Angelo.
 She remained away from Rome, even after her brother's death, at the insistence of her husband.
 He eventually capitulated to papal pressure, however, and she soon set off on the journey back to her lover.
 This occurred at the same time as the French invasion of Italy under Charles VIII.
 Giulia was captured by the French captain Yves d’Allegre, who demanded from the Pope, and received, a ransom of 3,000 scudi for her safe conduct to Rome.

 Giulia remained close to the Pope until 1499 or 1500.
-At this time, she seems to have fallen out of his favour due to her age (25 or 26).
+At this time, she seems to have fallen out of his favour.
 Bellonci believes that the break between the two was probably made amicably with the help of Adriana de Mila.
 Her husband Orsino also died prematurely in 1500.
 She then moved to Carbognano, which is not far from Rome.
 This town's castle had been given to Orsino by Alexander VI.

 Second marriage and later life

 Giulia returned to Rome in 1505 for the wedding of her daughter Laura to Niccolò Franciotti della Rovere, Lord of Gallese, who was the brother of Cardinal Galeotto Franciotti della Rovere and the son of Laura della Rovere, sister of the then-incumbent Pope Julius II.
 For Giulia, the time of love was not over.
-In the first years of her widowhood, after a series of lovers whose names have not been recorded, she married Baron Giovanni Capece Bozzuto di Afragola, a member of the lower ranking Neapolitan nobility.
+In the first years of her widowhood, after a series of lovers whose names have not been recorded, she married Giovanni Capece-Bozzuto, Baron of Afragola and Lord of Balsorano, Patrician of Naples, a member of the lower ranking Neapolitan nobility.
 In 1506, Giulia became the governor of Carbognano.
 Giulia took up residence in the citadel of the castle; years later, her name was inscribed on its gate.
 The chronicle of the castle states that Giulia was an able administrator who governed in a firm and energetic manner.
+Her second husband died there in 1517.
 Giulia stayed in Carbognano until 1522; she then returned to Rome.